PerimeterInstitute/shocks-in-the-early-universe/README.md

 This list has numbers instead of bullets

 1. Uno
-2. Dos
+1. Dos
-3. Tres
+1. Tres

-Here is a copyright statement.
+Here could be a copyright statement.